Hyperbolic Geometry is Not Necessary: Lightweight Euclidean-Based Models for Low-Dimensional Knowledge Graph Embeddings: The Methodology

 \section{The Methodology}

 The goal of this work is to design a high-efficiency low-dimensional KGE model by extracting the effective components in the RotH model and eliminating the redundancy.

-In our preliminary experiments, we find that RotH performs noticeably well because of two reasons.
+We find that RotH performs noticeably well because of two reasons.
 The first reason is {\em rotation-translation transformation}.
 As proved in previous research \cite{RotatE,GoogleAttH}, this specific transforming operation can infer different relation patterns in the KG.
-Benefiting from the rotation-translation transformation, both RotH and its Euclidean-based variant RotE achieve great prediction accuracy in high-dimensional KGE.
 The second reason is {\em flexible normalization}.
 All entity vectors in the hyperbolic space satisfy $\|\mathbf{e}\|^{2}<\frac{1}{c}$ before and after transformation, while the curvature $c$ is relation-specific and self-adaptive.
 As the representation capability of a low-dimensional vector space is limited, the effect of flexible normalization would be more obvious.
-It explains why RotH can outperform RotE in low-dimensional KGE tasks.
+It explains why RotH can outperform its Euclidean-based variant RotE in low-dimensional KGE tasks.

 In this section, we first propose a lightweight model, called RotL, which remains the flexible normalization of RotH and simplifies the complex hyperbolic operations.
 The details of RotL will be described in Sec. \ref{sec:3.1}.
 We further design the Rot2L model using two stacked rotation-translation transformations.
-Rot2L employs a novel parameterization strategy that can save half of parameters in the two-layer architecture.
-We will detail Rot2L in Sec. \ref{sec:3.2}, followed by an efficiency analysis in Sec \ref{sec:3.3}.
+Rot2L employs a novel parameterization strategy that can save half of parameters in the two-layer architecture, which is detailed in Sec. \ref{sec:3.2}.
 The architectures of the four models mentioned above are illustrated in Fig. \ref{fig:2}.